 Are you salting your pasta water correctly?

-If you can stomach a mouthful of your pasta water, you probably haven't salted it enough!
-I have learnt a lot about salting water from Samin Nosrat and her book and series Salt, Fat, Acid, Heat.
+If you can easily stomach a sip of your pasta water, you probably haven’t salted it enough!
+I learnt so much about seasoning water from Samin Nosrat’s Salt, Fat, Acid, Heat.

 Recipe FAQs